nikunjbhartia/airflow-metrics-collector/README.md

 ```

 ### Airflow 2
-Below example also skips 2 dags for metrics collection: airflow monitoring and current dag.
+Below example also skips 2 dags for states collection: airflow monitoring and current dag.
 Same flags can be used in Airflow1 example above as well.
 ```
 python airflow_states_collector.py \